-Spring time means it is kidding time.
+Springtime means it is kidding time.
 I love Spring Time.
 I can’t wait to get outside and reorganize my yard, and barnyard after the winter messes pile up under the snow.
-You know clean up all the treasures the dog drug onto the lawn and then it snowed over the top of it.
+You know to clean up all the treasures the dog drug onto the lawn and then it snowed over the top of it.

-- Towels: I always try to get the babies warmed up and dry as quick as possible because newborn kids get cold very easily.
+- Towels: I always try to get the babies warmed up and dry as quickly as possible because newborn kids get cold very easily.
 I make sure I have dry towels to clean them up and dry them off.
 If it is a warm day I let the doe take care of this.
 But if it is cold, I try to help her out.
 I use the blue shop rags that are disposable.
 If you have two moms that have had their babies at the same time, make sure you don’t use the same rags.
 Some does may become confused as to which baby smells like theirs and they won’t take it.
-I also have a calf warmer that I can put the babies in if needed.
-I also have little polar fleece covers to put on the kids if it is cold may come in handy.
+I also have a calf warmer that I put the babies in if needed.
+Little polar fleece covers to put on the kids if it is cold may come in handy.

-- Rubber Gloves: I usually try to let the doe do all of the work, after all she carried these little ones for 5 months, she deserves to enjoy them.
+- Rubber Gloves: I usually try to let the doe do all of the work, after all, she carried these little ones for 5 months, she deserves to enjoy them.
 But I am there if she needs me.
-I do make sure when the kid is born the sack comes off of the nose so the little one can breathe.
+I do make sure when the kid is born to take the sack off of the nose so the little one can breathe.
 The Amniotic fluid is very drying to my hands so the gloves protect my hands and also keeps things clean for the doe and kid.
 Occasionally it may be necessary to step in and help the doe.
 Make sure your gloves are really clean so you won’t cause any infection in the doe.
-But don’t be to quick to jump in there to help unless you really know there is a problem.
+But don’t be too quick to jump in to help unless you really know there is a problem.

 - Iodine spray: This is to spray on the navel to prevent infections getting into the kid.

-- Watch & Wait: Luckily my does are out my kitchen window so I can check on them easily.
+- Watch & Wait: Luckily I can see my does out my kitchen window so I can check on them easily.
 I watch them and the way they are acting I can tell when they are getting close.
 Here are a few more tips to see if they are getting close.

 Meet EmmyLou, it is obvious she is pregnant just from the size of her belly.
-It is a little hard to see on this picture.
+It is a little hard to see in this picture.
 She waddles when she walks.

 I will post more pictures when we start to kid.
 I hope this information helped you in getting ready to kid and knowing a few things to look for.
 I think the important thing is to sit back and watch your does.
 They know what to do, but you will be there if they have any trouble.